ximdex/ximdex/README.md

   - Multichannel in the cloud
   - Visual Edition of XML + automatic transformation of XML
   - Visual Role/User/Workflow edition in an object-action UI
-  - Its neutrality and flexibility allows to use any application server or language for the deployment of portals and web applications: .NET, PHP, ASP, J2EE, XML/XSLT, flash, XHTML, HTML5, ...
+  - Its neutrality and flexibility allows to use any application server or language for the deployment of portals and web applications: .NET, PHP, ASP, J2EE, XML/XSLT, XHTML, HTML5, DITTA, ...
+Also as: EPUB, APPS ...
   - Multiple languages, multiple channels (Digital TV, Web, smartphones and tablets, ...) and multiple application servers